Balderson, Ontario : Photos of a Fair, c.1912.

 where this fair was located (see Don McGregor's email to me below).
 I had previously speculated

-on this website that the location of the fair was Fallbrook, but Don McGregor has set the record straight.
+that the location of the fair was Fallbrook, but Don McGregor has set the record straight.

 The two photos show different views of the same crowd.

 Complete first photograph of a fair, Balderson, Ont.

 Closeup of some people in front of the tent in the photo above.

 Second photograph of a fair in Balderson, Ont.
 The windmill seen over the top of the barn was installed c.
 1912.

 Closeup of some people in the photo above.

 This enlargement of the banner in the photo above places the location in Lanark County.

 On Sept.
 29, 2005 I received an email from Donald McGregor, who grew up on his grandfather's farm

 which is shown in these photographs.
 I've combined his original email with two others of October 17 & 18, in which he answers my question about the fate of the original Balderson